There will always be some level of unemployment, even in a healthy economy.

 - They are available to work.

 This last point is important and often controversial.
 If someone has stopped looking for work, the BLS no longer counts them as being part of the labor force or as unemployed.
 But it does report them separately under the category of "marginally attached to the labor force," so you can get a sense of what unemployment would be if they were counted.
-For more, see Labor Force Participation Rate.
+The labor force participation rate follows the BLS’ definitions of the employed, unemployed, and the civilian population it is being measured against.

 To get the unemployment rate, divide the number of unemployed by the number in the labor force.